kli63/CPSC334/logs/labs/lab2.md

 - [x]  SSH into your RPi from your laptop (you will have to be on the Yale network)[CLI]
 - [x]  **Generate an SSH key (or redo if yours doesn’t work)** for use with GitHub so you don't need to enter your creds to pull/push [see GitHub docs below] and add to your GitHub keys. [from Lab 1]
 - [x]  **Write a bash script** that writes the current IP address to the ip.md file in your repo and (**if SSH Key is working**) uploads to github.

+# New Actions: Systemd and Config File Backup
+- [ ]  Automate uploading so that every time the system boots, the script is run and the IP uploaded to GitHub [Systemd/.bashrc]